Etizolam and Toxicity

 Any use of etizolam in the United States is considered abuse, as the drug currently has no medically accepted uses.
-Etizolam may be abused by swallowing the tablet; chewing it; inserting it into the rectum; snorting, smoking, or injecting the powder; or by dissolving spiked blotter paper in the mouth.
-While it is difficult to quantify etizolam abuse within the United States, the DEA publishes that drug seizures involving etizolam have been increasing in recent years, with 140 drug reports from 2012 through June 2014 in 21 states.
+While it is difficult to quantify etizolam abuse within the United States, the DEA publishes that drug seizures involving etizolam have been increasing relatively recently, with 140 drug reports from 2012 through June 2014 in 21 states.1

 Etizolam Side Effects and Hazards of Abuse

-Common side effects of etizolam use include drowsiness, muscle weakness, headache, slurred speech, impaired cognitive abilities, and loss of motor control.
-Skin lesions and blepharospasm, which is when the eyelids close tightly involuntarily, may also be side effects of etizolam use or abuse.
+Common side effects of etizolam use include drowsiness, fainting, muscle weakness, headache, slurred speech, impaired cognitive abilities, and loss of motor control.4 Blepharospasm, which is when the eyelids close tightly involuntarily, may also be side effects of consistent etizolam use or abuse.3

 Etizolam intoxication may be similar to intoxication with alcohol or traditional benzodiazepines.
 Accidents due to falling down; short-term memory loss or lapses; impaired judgment, causing a person to engage in potentially dangerous or hazardous behaviors; and decreased inhibitions, leading to possible unwanted sexual contact, are all possible side effects of etizolam abuse.
 The higher the dose, the more significant the potential risk factors and negative consequences may be.

 Etizolam can be particularly dangerous as it is not regulated or controlled within the United States.
 An individual may never be entirely sure what they are buying and subsequently ingesting.